asiopueo/SFND_2D_Feature_Tracking/README.md

 # SFND 2D Feature Tracking
 The contents of this repository represent my submission for the midterm project of the camera chapter of Udacity's Sensor Fusion Engineer nanodegree.

-The final goal of this and the succeeding projects is to develop a TTC (time-to-collision) estimator based on monocular camera images and Lidar data.
+The final goal of the camera chapter is to develop a TTC (time-to-collision) estimator based on monocular camera images and Lidar data.

 The purpose of this intermediate project is to develop a TTC estimator which only relies on monocular visual information.
 The detector is based on so-called keypoint detection and matching algorithms.